cjbumgardner/HE_for_Medical_Data/python_files/server/model_params/README.md

-This directory stores all of the trained model parameters.
-The files should stored as MODELNAME_param.
-For example, if a model was trained to predict mortality rates using logistic regression, the file should have a name like mortality_logreg_param to accound for the possibility of different model types.
+This directory stores all of the model parameters for the model  post-training and for the training (e.g. learning rates).
+The directories are for each model.

+They should each have a file for training named: config.yaml.
+During training the models will be save as: model_params_(DATETIME)

 Files and description: